SpinWeightedSpheroidalHarmonics

 $\left(l^2+l-s (s+1)\right) + \gamma \left(-\frac{2 m s^2}{l (l+1)}-2 m\right) + O\left(\gamma ^2\right).$

-The code is fast but note that in general the series expansion will be quicker to compute if you provide explicit values of $s,l,m$.
+The code is fast but note that in general the series expansion will be quicker to compute if when explicit values of $s$, $l$, $m$ are provided.

 High frequency expansions

-You can also calculate series expansions of the eigenvalue about $\gamma = \infty$.
+It is also possible to calculate series expansions of the eigenvalue about $\gamma = \infty$.
 For example, for the $s=2,l=2,m=2$ case, the command:

 Series[SpinWeightedSpheroidalEigenvalue[2, 2, 2, γ], {γ, ∞, 6}]